 So that you can start preserving your food straight away, FoodSaver includes a starter kit with their vacuum sealers.

 This comes with an 11 x 10-inch vacuum seal roll, 3 1qt vacuum seal bags, 2 1-gallon vacuum seal bags, 3 1qt zipper vacuum bags, and 2 1-gallon zipper vacuum bags.

 The starter kit is slightly more generous with an 11 x 10-inch vacuum seal roll, 5 1qt vacuum seal bags, 5 1-gallon vacuum seal bags, 4 1-gallon vacuum zipper bags, a leftovers container, and a bottle stopper.

 Pros and Cons

-- Nice design that doesn’t take up a lot of space
+- It doesn’t take up a great of space

 The Final Verdict

 When you are using the FoodSaver 4840 and the FoodSaver 4890 side by side, you really won’t notice much of a difference.
 They both do exactly as advertised; they will save you money and preserve food for longer.
 The FoodSaver 4890 was that little bit smaller and it did take up less space, which was an advantage.